pkarsy/AutomaticSchoolBellTimer/README.md

 AGAIN BE CAREFUL, THIS IS ELECTRICAL WORK.
 SWITCH OFF THE POWER OF THE electrical bells.
 Usually there is a dedicated switch in the electrical table.
 Almost certainly the school already has a wall button for the bell.
 In that case the most straitforward way is to install the connector 2 cables at the 2 poles of the switch.
 With this configuration the Bell rings whenever the SSR/Relay is activated.
 There is no need to uninstall the old timer (if it exists), just disable it.
-Or if you are sure you can completely remove the old timer, use the 2 wires for our SSR/Relay.

-### Step 10.
+### Step 9.
 Reconfigure WIFI to use the new AccessPoint.
 If you have configured the wifi before at home, you have to reconfigure it to use the new AccessPoint.
 **Plug the USB cable to your computer** (chromium based browser) and use the same tasmota installer.
 "Configure Wifi" does not always work.